zarazaga/GeoWork/Walk_Make.md

 ![](./WMi/2021-09-20-11-10-12.png)
 ![](./WMi/2021-09-20-11-10-53.png)

 Follow the app for *Storymaps* .
-Add a New story - use the dropdown to start with a 'Guided map tour'!
+Add a + New Story' - use the dropdown to start with a 'Guided map tour'!
 [](./WMi/2021-09-20-11-12-07.png)

 Browse to the images folder and import them into Storymap.
 Select colors and map background.